kyma-incubator/compass/docs/compass/03-01-security.md

 1. ORY Oathkeeper authenticator validates the token using keys provided by the identity service.
 2. If the token is valid, Oathkeeper sends the request to ORY mutator hydrator.
-3. Mutator hydrator calls Tenant Mapping Handler hosted by `Hydrator` component.
+3. Mutator hydrator calls Tenant Mapping Handler hosted by the `Hydrator` component.
 4. Tenant Mapping Handler calls `Director` using GraphQL API which, in production environment, returns **the same** authentication session (as the `tenant` is already in place) even for local development.
 For more information on how to configure OIDC Authentication Server, see [Installation](https://github.com/kyma-incubator/compass/blob/main/docs/compass/04-01-installation.md#local-minikube-installation).
 5. Hydrator component passes response to ID_Token mutator which constructs a JWT token with scopes and `tenant` in the payload.
 6. The request is then forwarded to the desired component (such as `Director` or `Connector`) through the `Gateway` component.